L-G99921/Pix-Tutorial/Pix-Tutorial.md

 8. Confirm the registration;
 9. Ready!

-**Note**: Remembering that you can link up to 5 Pix keys to your Inter account.
+**Note**: Remember that you can link up to 5 Pix keys to your Inter account.

 # Related Topics
 * <a href="/">How to transfer my key to a different institution</a>